 ATR Team Leader.
-The ATR Team Leader should have experience with Flood Risk Management Projects.
-The ATR Team Leader may be a co-duty to one of the review disciplines.
+The ATR Team Leader should have 7 or more years experience with Civil Works Projects and have performed ATR Team Leader duties on complex civil works projects.
+The ATR Team Leader can also serve as one of the review disciplines.